-Among developed countries, the United States has the highest number of women and children experiencing homelessness.
+Among developed countries, the United States has the highest number of families experiencing homelessness.
 More than 206,286 Americans families face the reality of homelessness.

 Suburban Homelessness Rising in Dakota County